SkoolNotes/Taproot/2020PHYS201/KBPHSY201FirstReadingNotes.md

 	 - Rest mas is different from mass
  - Mass represents a highly concentrated form of energy
 	 - A little mass leads to a lot of energy while a lot of energy can yield a little mass
+ - In the subatomic world mass and energy are typically both measured using the electron volt
  -